 1.)
 COLOR BLOCKS:

 A strategic color block is so simple and cost friendly but can add a lot of flair.
+They are essentially painted shapes placed in strategic locations.
 You can keep it very simple or combine, enlarge, and overlap them to create an awesome custom mural.

 2.)
 VINYL DECALS:

 Stencils allow you to create a consistent pattern and cover large areas at a very low cost.
-There are loads of patterns for you to select from online and you have the opportunity to customize your space even further with the color(s) of your choice.
+There are loads of patterns to select from and you have the opportunity to customize your space even further with the color(s) you choose to paint them in.
 Make sure to wipe the back of the stencil off every time and overlap the patterns as you continue.

 4.)
 REMOVABLE WALLPAPER:

-The closest option to traditional wallpaper is the expanding market of removeable wallpapers.
+The closest option to traditional wallpaper is removeable wallpapers.
 Traditional wallpaper requires a paste that is applied to the paper and then the paper is carefully placed on the wall.
-The removeable papers are ready to go and can be adjusted which makes them more user friendly.
-Keep in mind that removable paper does require a smooth wall to stick properly just as traditional wallpaper does.
+The removeable papers are ready to go up similar to vinyl and can be adjusted.
+Keep your wall texture in mind with this option since it will have a harder time sticking to a very textured serface.

 5.)
 MOULDING TREATMENTS: